 Adam Silver believes woman will be NBA head coach

-NBA Commissioner Adam Silver says he believes that there will be a woman head coach in the NBA and wants it to happen "sooner rather than later."
+NBA commissioner Adam Silver says he believes that there will be a woman head coach in the NBA and wants it to happen "sooner rather than later."

 Silver spoke to ESPN.com about equality in the league.
 Silver also says there will be more women officials in the league.